 Sixth Form.
-A long-established Sixth Form with a brand-new Sixth Form Centre (opened in September 2024) which houses study rooms, communal areas and the library, as well as state-of-the-art classrooms.
-Students can choose between the International Baccalaureate Diploma Programme (IB) and A levels with or without an Extended Project Qualification (EPQ) which carries UCAS points worth half an A level.
+Our well-established Sixth Form opened a brand-new Sixth Form Centre (in September 2024) which houses study rooms, communal areas and the whole-school library, as well as state-of-the-art classrooms.
+Students can choose between the International Baccalaureate Diploma Programme (IB) and A levels, with or without an Extended Project Qualification (EPQ) which carries UCAS points worth half an A level.

-Co-curricular programme.
-The core school day starts at 8.15 am and ends at 4.15 pm, however, most of our Day students like to arrive in time for breakfast and leave at 6.00 pm after their chosen co-curricular clubs and tea.
+Wraparound care and co-currricular.
+The core school day starts at 8.15 am and ends at 4.15 pm, however, most of our Day students arrive in time for breakfast and leave at 6.00 pm after their chosen co-curricular clubs and tea.
 Additionally, our wraparound provision can welcome day students from 7.20 am to 9.00 pm, offering all our pupils the time to discover and develop their greatest talents.

 The school’s curriculum positions students for success in a fast-changing world, where many of today’s jobs will not exist in 30 years’ time.
 Students have the time and space to understand and enjoy their learning and extend their passions through over 90 different co-curricular hobbies.
 Central to the school’s approach, we teach leadership, creative thinking and risk-taking, empowering students to be a force for good in the world and reflecting the school’s Quaker ethos.
 The range of choice and the school’s focus on the individual create a fun, supportive and nurturing experience.

 Sports.
-Sport plays an important role in life at Leighton Park with many individual performers and teams reaching county and regional level in sports.
+Sport plays an important role in life at Leighton Park with many individual performers and teams reaching national, regional and county level in sports.
 The School’s Advanced Performer Programme (APP) supports elite athletes.
-While the School does very well in traditional sports such as football, rugby, netball, cricket and hockey, it also offers alternatives such as yoga, judo and basketball.
+While the School does very well in our three core sports of football, netball and hockey, we also offer alternatives such as yoga, judo and basketball.
 The School is very supportive of individual talents and interests, from equestrian sports to gymnastics.
 First-rate coaching and facilities, including state-of-the-art Astroturf pitches and swimming pool, ensure that talented and enthusiastic students can develop their sporting abilities to the full.

 Music.
 Music is another particular strength of the School with a stunning Music and Media Centre providing students with exceptional facilities, including a Yamaha Live Lounge recording studio and a media production suite.
 Our Music Department is accredited as a Flagship Music Education Partner, the only school in Europe to hold this status, with 60% of students studying an instrument and 27 music teachers on staff.
 We also partner with Sontronics and are a certified Steinberg Training Centre, providing exposure to industry-standard music technology for our students.

 Location and school life.
 The school is set in 65 acres of beautiful parkland in Reading, 25 minutes from London and 30 minutes from London Heathrow Airport.
-A significant proportion of the park is dedicated to sport and outdoor learning opportunities, but it also provides that all-important space.
+A significant proportion of the park is dedicated to sport and outdoor learning opportunities, but it also provides that all-important green and natural space.

 Boarding.
-Our Weekly or Full Boarding students enjoy the very best of Leighton Park, benefitting from a wonderful sense of calm, balanced with an incredible amount of activity and dynamism.
-There is a co-educational Lower School Boarding House for Years 7 and 8, Fryer House, with two Senior Houses for boarders in Year 9 and above; School House for boys and Reckitt House for girls.
-Students come from 41 different countries, with strong UK representation.
+Our Weekly and Full Boarding students enjoy the very best of Leighton Park, benefitting from a wonderful sense of calm, balanced with an incredible amount of activity and dynamism.
+There is a co-educational Junior Boarding House for Years 7 to 9, Fryer House, with two Senior Houses for boarders in Year 9 and above; School House for boys and Reckitt House for girls.
+Students come from 45 different countries, with strong UK representation.

 Housemasters and Housemistresses create homely environments supported by tutors and House Managers, ensuring each student feels relaxed and comfortable.
 With a dedicated staff and plenty of opportunity to socialise with other students, each Boarding House is very much its own community.